kdavis46/karithru-agentic-system/KarithruAI_agentic_system_design.md

 ## Performance Metrics, KPIs, and Monitoring Dashboard

-This section defines the core performance indicators and monitoring views used to validate FulfillAI against business objectives, support operational decision-making, and detect regressions early.
+This section defines the core performance indicators and monitoring views used to validate KarithruAI against business objectives, support operational decision-making, and detect regressions early.

 ### Core KPIs (aligned to success criteria)